 “Don’t worry,” the Princess whispered to him.
 “You’ll feel better soon.
 I promise.”

 Morgana brought her hands together, closing her eyes and concentrating like Millicent had taught her.
 She could feel the magic in her body seep out, swirling and coalescing around her fingers in the form of druidic energy.
 Morgana slowly exhaled.

 It’s okay.
 I can do this.
 Millicent and Merlin showed me.

 The small sorceress allowed the light to leave her grasp, steering its energy towards Arthur.
 She knew what to do.
 She’d seen Millicent do it before, healing the people that even Gaius couldn’t cure.
 Morgana concentrated, allowing the magic to seep into Arthur’s body.
 The poison was rooted deep.
 Very deep.

 And that wasn’t the only obstacle.
-The girl could feel a resistance as she tried to draw the hemlock out – a vile magic, malefic and dead-set on killing its host.
-She could feel it reaching for her.
+The girl could feel a resistance as she tried to draw the hemlock out – a vile magic, malefic and dead-set on hurting its host.
+She could feel her body going numb as it reached for her.
+It felt cold.
+Too cold.
 Morgana grimaced, doubling her efforts.
 She could feel a sharp sting of pain in her chest.
 It hurt.
-The enchantment was pushing back, pressing down on her lungs and cutting off her breath.
+The force inside of her brother was pushing back, pressing down on her lungs and cutting off her breath.
 But she kept going.
 Morgana knew that this was the only option Arthur had left.

 No potion from Gaius could save her brother from dark magic.